Nebular Line Emission During the Epoch of Reionization: Predictions for BLUETIDES

 \section{Predictions for BLUETIDES}

-Using the methodology outlined above we calculate the luminosities and equivalent widths of twelve lines for all galaxies in \bluetides\ at $z=8-13$ with $M_{\star}>10^{8}\, {\rm M_{\odot}}$.
-The observed wavelength of the twelve lines along with the ranges probed by various \webb\ instruments are shown in Fig. \ref{fig:line_visibility}.
+Using the methodology outlined above we calculate the luminosities and equivalent widths of twelve prominent rest-frame UV and optical single lines or doublets (see Fig. \ref{fig:line_visibility} for a list of lines and their accessibility at high-redshift to \webb) for all galaxies in \bluetides\ at $z=8-13$ with $M_{\star}>10^{8}\, {\rm M_{\odot}}$.
+Equivalent widths (EWs) are calculated simply by dividing the line luminosities by the underlying continuum emission (which includes contributions from both transmitted starlight and nebular continuum emission).